AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

-🏆 &nbsp;**Bonus Improvement &nbsp;(Best Practice is to have a optional query param for admins to have full control to toggle visibility :)**
+🏆 &nbsp;**Bonus Improvement &nbsp;(Best Practice is to have a optional query param for admins to have full control to toggle visibility)**